 Exhibit one model rocket assembled or made by the member.
 The exhibit will be a static display.
 The model rocket should be in good flying condition.
 DO NOT include the rocket engine with your exhibit.
-The rocket will not be launched.
 Attach the printed directions for construction of the rocket if any were used.
+Conference judging will have two parts; exhibitors should be prepared to talk with the judge and demonstrate skills as listed below: